 District 99 discontinued the practice of reporting class rank on transcripts and documents in 2016-17.
 There were several reasons for making the change, including the fact that class rank is no longer a significant factor in college admissions.
 Instead, colleges use multiple, more holistic measures for admission.

-Eliminating class rank provides District 99 with the opportunity to create new student recognition traditions, ones that align with the benchmarks of our current honor roll system, are transparent, reduce competitiveness, and provide all students the opportunity to set attainable goals.
+Eliminating class rank provides District 99 with the opportunity to create new student recognition traditions, ones that align with the benchmarks of our current honor roll system, are transparent, and provide all students the opportunity to set attainable goals.

 For the 2017-18 school year, the following new academic achievement designations will be in place at graduation: